-- MicroVest is an SEC registered investment adviser and a wholly-owned subsidiary of MicroVest General Partner Holding LLC, a Delaware statutory PBLLC whose public benefit purpose is to create scalable investment opportunities that support enterprising ventures and projects in underserved or underfinanced sectors and communities worldwide. - MicroVest's investment products seek to promote financial inclusion for un- and underbanked small businesses and communities in emerging markets by investing in-and catalyzing the availability of credit for-Responsible Financial Institutions or "RFIs," which include Microfinance Institutions (MFIs) and Small and Medium Enterprise (SME) Financial Institutions.
-Capital provided to these financial institutions (in the form of 2-3 year amortizing senior loans) is used to extend credit to un- and underbanked micro, small and medium enterprises (MSMEs) seeking funding for productivity-generating initiatives such as business expansion or asset acquisition. - By lending to responsible, well-run financial institutions, MicroVest provides the capital that institutions need to grow, and in turn, serve more MSME borrowers previously excluded from and/or otherwise unable to access credit through the formal financial system.
-Financial products, including loans, savings insurance, and payment services, are necessary for MSMEs to successfully compete and grow in their respective markets.
-When the un- and underbanked are financially included, they can more effectively manage day-to-day finances, build financial resilience and knowledgeably use financial products and services to pursue their goals. - MicroVest defines the areas where it can make the most impact in accordance with the following four-pillar framework: Providing 1) Impact Investing Leadership; aiding in 2) Institution Building; and facilitating 3) Financial Inclusion and 4) Financial Health for un- and underbanked communities and small businesses worldwide. - MicroVest's investment strategy aligns with six of the UN Sustainable Development Goals (SDGs), including SDG 1 (No Poverty), SDG 5 (Gender Equality), SDG 8 (Decent Work and Economic Growth), SDG 9 (Industry, Innovation and Infrastructure), SDG 10 (Reduced Inequalities) and SDG 17 (Partnership for the Goals).
+MicroVest's investment products seek to promote financial inclusion for un- and underbanked small businesses and communities in emerging markets by investing in-and catalyzing the availability of credit for-Responsible Financial Institutions or "RFIs," which include Microfinance Institutions (MFIs) and Small and Medium Enterprise (SME) Financial Institutions.
+Capital provided to these financial institutions (in the form of 2-3 year amortizing senior loans) is used to extend credit to un- and underbanked micro, small and medium enterprises (MSMEs) seeking funding for productivity-generating initiatives such as business expansion or asset acquisition.

+By lending to responsible, well-run financial institutions, MicroVest provides the capital that institutions need to grow, and in turn, serve more MSME borrowers previously excluded from and/or otherwise unable to access credit through the formal financial system.
+Financial products, including loans, savings, insurance, and payment services, are necessary for MSMEs to successfully compete and grow in their respective markets.
+When the un- and underbanked are financially included, they can more effectively manage day-to-day finances, build financial resilience and knowledgeably use financial products and services to pursue their goals.

+MicroVest defines the areas where it can make the most impact in accordance with the following four-pillar framework: Providing 1) Impact Investing Leadership; aiding in 2) Institution Building; and facilitating 3) Financial Inclusion and 4) Financial Health for un- and underbanked communities and small businesses worldwide.

+MicroVest's investment strategy aligns with six of the UN Sustainable Development Goals (SDGs), including SDG 1 (No Poverty), SDG 5 (Gender Equality), SDG 8 (Decent Work and Economic Growth), SDG 9 (Industry, Innovation and Infrastructure), SDG 10 (Reduced Inequalities) and SDG 17 (Partnership for the Goals).

+MicroVest is a registered investment adviser, Certified B Corporation, and a wholly-owned subsidiary of DAI Global, LLC.

+Principle 1:

+MicroVest and its portfolio companies play an important role in advancing the UN Sustainable Development Goals.
+Our Social Impact Framework consists of four core pillars (Impact Investing Leadership, Institution Building, Financial Inclusion, and Financial Health) that drive our activities and guide our progress toward the achievement of the SDGs.